BMC FM Recruitment 2023-2024

 How are didactics structured?

 Interns have protected time for didactics every other Wednesday afternoon, while PGY 2/3s have protected time for didactics every Wednesday afternoon.
-We also have daily noon conferences, weekly grand rounds, and regular Morbidity & Mortality sessions.
+We also have daily noon conferences, weekly grand rounds, and regular Quality, Safety, and Equity sessions.
 While on other services, residents are also invited to attend the service-specific didactics, which are held several times/week.